Tyler Delgado, MA, LPCC

 My Clinical Experience

-Over the past several years, I’ve been in several roles in the mental health field.
+Since 2019, I’ve held several roles in the mental health field.
 After earning my Bachelor's degree in psychology, I started out as a Behavior Interventionist, providing in-home ABA therapy to children on the Autism Spectrum.
-Then, I worked as a neuropsychology technician at National Jewish Health in Denver, CO, where I administered cognitive assessments to a range of adult patients, ages 18 to 95, with conditions such as TBIs, Parkinson’s, and dementia.
-During my graduate internship at Regis University's Health & Counseling Center, I provided therapy to both undergraduate and graduate students, supporting them through smaller day-to-day stressors to more significant concerns.
+Then, I worked as a neuropsychology technician at National Jewish Health in Denver, CO, where I administered cognitive assessments to a range of adult patients, with conditions such as Cognitive Impairment, TBI, Long-COVID Syndrome, Parkinson’s, and Alzheimer’s and dementia.
+During graduate school, I interned at Regis University's Health & Counseling Center where I provided therapy to both undergraduate and graduate students, supporting them through smaller day-to-day stressors to more significant concerns.
 Some of the concerns I’ve helped clients work through in the past include depression, anxiety, ADHD, relationship concerns, family conflict, sexual abuse, and domestic violence.
-Now, I look forward to using my experience and knowledge into being an advocate for you and your overall well being.
+These days, I look forward to using my experience and knowledge into being an advocate for you and your overall well being.